Beit Hanoun: Educational and health institutions

-There are twelve secondary, primary and agricultural schools in Beit Hanoun and an agricultural college which is related to al-Azhar University - Gaza.
-There is a medical center and hospital in the city and several clinics mostly managed by the United Nations.
+There were twelve secondary, primary and agricultural schools in Beit Hanoun and an agricultural college which is related to al-Azhar University – Gaza.
+There was a medical center and hospital in the city and several clinics mostly managed by the United Nations.
+All of these were destroyed during the Gaza war.

 Demographics

 In 1922, Beit Hanoun had a population of 885.
-The population more than doubled by 1945.
-In that year, a land and population survey recorded 1,730 inhabitants including 50 Jews.
+In 1931, the population slightly decreased to 849.
+The population then increased to 946 in 1938.
+Up to this point, the population had been entirely Muslim.
+The population increased again by 1945 to 1,730 (1,680 Muslims and 50 Jews).

 In 1961, the population rose to 3,876.

+Beit Hanoun's residents came from various origins.
+These included people Egypt, Kurds from Hebron, the Hauran (southwest Syria), Transjordan, and Bedouin communities.

 In the first official census by the Palestinian Central Bureau of Statistics (PCBS), Beit Hanoun had a population of 20,780.
 Over 90% of the residents were Palestinian refugees.
 There were 10,479 males and 10,301 females.
-People of 14 years of age or younger constituted the majority at 65.6%, people between the ages of 20 and 44 was 26.8%, 45 to 64 was 5.7% and residents above the age of 65 was 1.9%.
+People of 14 years of age or younger constituted the majority at 65.6%, people between the ages of 20 and 44 were 26.8%, 45 to 64 was 5.7%, and residents above the age of 65 were 1.9%.

+Before the Gaza war, Beit Hanoun was home to an estimated 60,000 people.
+It has since been entirely depopulated as a result of the Gaza war, and all of its structures have been destroyed.